Night boat to Misrata

 On the other hand, the “desaparecidos” from Misrata were men of the opposition taken away from their family in the same period, but not for fighting.
 We met them when talking to the people: in one day only, two fathers claimed back their sons, and a son claimed back his father: they all wanted to have the kidnappings reported on Al Jazeera.

-On the 16th of June, the pick-up driver had taken us to the path passed the last container, most probably the Dafnyia dirt beltway, protected by berms of shoveled up earth, along which we could ride looking for best shot, but beyond which we dared not go.
-Our fixer was the commander of the katiba Al Sumud, “the non surrenders”, same as Saddam Hussein’s resilient, UN banned missiles.
+On the 16th of June, the pick-up driver had taken us to the path beyond the last container, most probably the Dafnyia dirt beltway, protected by berms of shoveled up earth, along which we could ride looking for best shot, but beyond which we dared not go.
+Our fixer was the commander of the katiba Al Sumud, “The Non Surrenders”, same as Saddam Hussein’s resilient, UN banned missiles.
 He explained that Katibas often included men sharing the same occupation in civilian life.

 In order to see the howns, since we had to live with them, we went where Gadhafi forces left them: on Tripoli street there was a weapon’s fair displaying exploded mortar bombs, the tail fitted with a full around crown, and not much else, the tip and body mostly blasted out.
 The grad, a 3 meter long missile with a range of up to 40 km, was the main showpiece of that blasted arsenal, made of artifacts of the springtime slaughtering.

 27 th June.
-The access to Dafniya was more and more often denied.
-A freelancer at the hotel suggested to jump in an ambulance.
+Dafniya was most of the time off limits.
+A colleague at the hotel suggested to jump in an ambulance.
 We requested a lift to the Al Hikma hospital, situated at the beginning of the road to Dafniya, which served quite well as an indicator of the situation at the front: empty emergency area, Dafnyia “myamya”.
 The strategy was almost perfect, the driver not allowing us into Dafniya, and dropping us off at the field hospital, at approximately 4 km from the front line.
-“This is where the wounded soldiers are first taken”, said a doctor, said a doctor, so they won’t die before they are taken back to Misrata.
+“This is where the wounded soldiers are first taken”, said a doctor, so they won’t die before they are taken back to Misrata.
 A man was dousing the ambulance floor with a water hose, turning the saturated red to clear.

 At the gate of the driveway to the hospital, at approximately 5 pm, multiple grads hit the ground, like craters erupting in near unison.
 Too close for comfort.
 One turns around, and around, and there are no craters, and one is afraid to step into the next crater, or to stay and become the next crater.
 The drivers coming from Dafnyia, who usually slowed down to say hello with the V sign for victory, were zooming by like bullets flying into the city, and so did a car coming from the hospital, leaving us standing there.